Zondax/ledger-mina/installer-builder/README.md

 - Exit any running apps on the device

 ### Build artifacts missing
-- Run `make build` to build all devices and generate installers
+- Run `make installers` to build all devices and generate installers
 - Check that builds completed successfully

 ## Advanced Usage